Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data

-\abstract { The polarized Galactic synchrotron and thermal dust emission constitutes a major tool for the study of the Galactic Magnetic Field (GMF), and to constrain its amplitude and geometry for the regular and turbulent components.
-In this paper, we review the modeling of the polarized Galactic emission of interest and present our strategy to best exploit the currently existing data sets.
-Then, we investigate a Markov Chain Monte Carlo (MCMC) method to constrain the model parameter space through maximum-likelihood analysis.
-Relying on simulations, for a well-known model of the large-scale non-turbulent GMF, we provide MCMC constraints from the polarized thermal dust emission for two sets of input models of different degree of complexity, proving that the GMF geometrical structure can be self-consistently reconstructed from the dust polarized emission.
-We discuss limitations and caveats of the methodology and we identify sources of systematic errors in the model reconstructions.
-We also demonstrate that our methodology can be used to constrain the regular GMF geometry independently of the accuracy of the reconstruction of the Galactic dust grain distribution.
-Finally, we use the results of this analysis to demonstrate the coherence of the approach via the accuracy to which we can reconstruct Galactic synchrotron emission. }
+The polarized Galactic synchrotron and thermal dust emission constitutes a major tool in the study of the Galactic magnetic field (GMF) and in constraining its strength and geometry for the regular and turbulent components.
+In this paper, we review the modeling of these two components of the polarized Galactic emission and present our strategy for optimally exploiting the currently existing data sets.
+We investigate a Markov Chain Monte Carlo (MCMC) method to constrain the model parameter space through maximum-likelihood analysis, focusing mainly on dust polarized emission.
+Relying on simulations, we demonstrate that our methodology can be used to constrain the regular GMF geometry.
+Fitting for the reduced Stokes parameters, this reconstruction is only marginally dependent of the accuracy of the reconstruction of the Galactic dust grain density distribution.
+However, the reconstruction degrades, apart from the pitch angle, when including a turbulent component on the order of the regular one as suggested by current observational constraints.
+Finally, we applied this methodology to a set of \textit{Planck} polarization maps at 353~GHz to obtain the first MCMC based constrains on the large-scale regular-component of the GMF from the polarized diffuse Galactic thermal dust emission.
+By testing various models of the dust density distribution and of the GMF geometry, we prove that it is possible to infer the large-scale geometrical properties of the GMF.
+We obtain coherent three-dimensional (3D) views of the GMF, from which we infer a mean pitch angle of 27 degrees with 14 \% scatter, which is in agreement with results obtained in the literature from synchrotron emission. }

 \keywords{submillimetre: ISM -- ISM: dust, magnetic field -- polarization -- (cosmology) cosmic background radiation -- method: statistical }